 8. You pour your 9L of water from bucket C into a 9L container.
 This represents a 'sell' or another disposal event in crypto terms.
 The 9L container is filled to the brim, with no water missing and also no water spilling over the edge.

-As you can see, it is important that each step is recorded correctly or you would have no idea how much water is in bucket C by the end.
-You would go to fill the 9L containing and find some water is missing or it might even overflow.
+As you can see, it is important that each step is recorded correctly, or you will have no idea how much water is in bucket C by the end.
+You would go to fill the 9L container and find some water missing, or it might even overflow.

 If you missed importing step 1 (the 'buy'), the app would think you were pouring water that you didn't have for the following steps.
 This would cause an error on each following step as you would be essentially pouring water that wasn't recorded as being in that bucket.
-It would cause 7 errors but would only require the addition of one step to fix.
-If you see a large number of missing balance errors, don't stress, it could be as simple as one single 'buy' transaction being missing!
+It would cause 7 errors but would only require the addition of one step to fix them.
+If you see a large number of errors, don't stress; it could be as simple as one single 'buy' transaction being missing!

 If you recorded step 3 or 6 incorrectly (the 'fee’), you may not know how much is in the bucket after you finished pouring (the 'transfer').
-If you incorrectly recorded the 'transfer' as a pour of 10L and a fee of 0.5L, you would have a negative balance on the fee, because we only bought 10L, not 10.5L!
+If you incorrectly recorded the 'transfer' as a pour of 10L and a fee of 0.5L, you would have a Missing Purchase History on the fee because we only bought 10L, not 10.5L!
 This could carry on if you thought you still had 10L in bucket B and then poured it into bucket C. In the end, you wouldn't know how much was actually in the last bucket, which would cause issues.

-If you you are unable to solve your negative balance issues be sure to reach out and connect with an accountant.
-Our friendly support team can provide you with names of our partnered accountants across several countries, just ask!
+If you are unable to solve your Missing Purchase History issues, be sure to reach out and connect with an accountant.
+Our friendly support team can provide you with the names of our partnered accountants across several countries, just ask!

 Did this answer your question?